 The last on our list is a bitter orange, a unique variety boasting a shape that may at times look similar to a pear.
 Its rind is thick and rough but holds an incredible citrusy aroma that is quite difficult to miss.
 Since the fruit cannot be eaten as is, its rind is used for making essential oils and teas, while the segments and juice are used in jams and baking desserts.

 From our familiar types of oranges to some unknown ones, you’ve got a whole list now to go off of the next time you are at the supermarket wondering which to pick.
 They are all beyond delicious and unique, offering a treasure trove of flavours in a single segment.
-Allow these varieties of oranges to grace your juices and culinary creations today!
+Allow these varieties of oranges to grace your juices and culinary creations today.
+B Natural juices offer a delicious way to enjoy a daily dose of natural goodness.
+Discover refreshing flavors and inspiring recipes online!

 There are several varieties of oranges cultivated all over the world.
 They are all unique in terms of flavour, appearance and nutritional benefits.
 Some of these are Cara Cara, Navel, Blood Oranges, Mandarin, Jaffa and many more.